 We think about it as a set of you know five categories.
 One is related to content – the variety of things that you would watch on the service in terms of the quantity of total minutes watched.
 That’s how we would characterize those account types in terms of what type of product a user has purchased.
 It could be no ads or the live product.
 There are lots of differences in the amount of content and entitlements that one has per type.
 How long you’ve been a user on the service also matters.
 What’s interesting about that is that it that the type of product becomes a really good predictor of retention.
 We have also manipulated via the algorithm a way to separate these scores into mutually exclusive and collectively exhaustive sub-scores.

-See talks like this in person at our next Data Science Salon: Applying AI and ML to Media and Entertainment, in New York City.
+See talks like this in person at our next Data Science Salon: Applying AI and ML to Media and Entertainment, in Los Angeles.

 One of the mantras of data science attribution is that correlation does not equal causation.
 When you make assertions on this data, a lot of times you’ll be wrong.
 We have to do a lot of work to minimize overfitting and that’s because generally, we’re missing a lot of features.
 Our solution has a couple of different remedies for that problem.
 First, the architecture itself is designed to isolate the inputs into the separate sub scores.
 Then, we have a couple of different regularizer functions that essentially force all scores to be somewhat important and explode the variance among them in a way that makes them relative to one another.
 You can understand that something like quantity of minutes watched and usage would have some overlap.
 There’s actually a way that we look at how to force them to be separate.
 First we’ve gone through this process of gathering all the sub and trade data, to which we are constantly adding new data.
 We assess it either through business insight and talking to stakeholders or doing our own correlation analysis.
 In terms of the level of importance that we actually want to attribute to that data, the first job that the algorithm does is to organize the data, essentially assigning each feature to one of five dimensions.
 It will then train the model to predict the retention probability and each score becomes a prediction.
 We then train that model to validate against actual retention.
 The product of all of these score predictions should then be relatively similar to the prediction of retention for the user.